The Heart of New England

 activities bound to satisfy every palate.

-and golf.
-If you're more interested in sight-seeing and quieter pursuits will
+golf.
+If you're more interested in sight-seeing and quieter pursuits will find

-find spectacular gardens, serene coves just waiting to be explored, rustic
+spectacular gardens, serene coves just waiting to be explored, rustic lobster

-lobster eateries with waterfront picnic tables, unusual museums, festivals and
+eateries with waterfront picnic tables, unusual museums, festivals and plenty of

 While glaciers created the upside-down claw-like shape of the island that is